StuartCox3107/iGrow/README.md

 ---

-### Issues
+## Issues

-Bootstrap and materialize used initially until I realised that this causes issues
+Bootstrap and Materialize both used initially until I realised that this causes issues in terms of the class names causing clashes.
+This was realised and I made the decision to switch to using Materialize only

-### Credits & acknowledgements
+## Credits & acknowledgements

 - [Simen Daehlin](https://github.com/Eventyret) - [The Padwan Project](https://github.com/Eventyret/Padawan) for boilerplate template